mustafaDevop/high-availability-web-app/README.md

 server-parameters.json
 Students may use a JSON file for increasing the generic nature of the YAML code.
 For example, the JSON file contains a "ParameterKey" as "EnvironmentName" and "ParameterValue" as "UdacityProject".

-In YAML code, the ${EnvironmentName} would be substituted with UdacityProject accordingly.
+In YAML code, the ${Udacity} would be substituted with UdacityProject accordingly.

 Diagram
 ![architecture diagram](https://user-images.githubusercontent.com/94189602/211149271-c8fb7339-57c6-4ad7-8553-32bd80377654.PNG)